mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_good.md

 #### inout ...

-These @encode adornments should still work and should be properly encoded and decoded, but noone uses them:
+These @encode adornments should still work but they are not encoded and decoded:

 * in
 * out